QUICK SUMMARY

 Red and Green Pestos

 Making your own basil pesto is easy and so delicious.
-These pesto recipe variations are full of extra-virgin olive oil, a healthy fat that can reduce your risk of heart disease.
-(2)
+These pesto recipe variations are full of extra-virgin olive oil, one of our favorite healthy fats.

 Sun-Dried Tomato Pesto